jenpetsmit/jenpetsmit.github.io/docs/documentation-samples.md

-# Documentation Samples
+# NIH NCBI Documentation Samples

-## NIH National Center for Biotechnology Information
+## NIH National Center for Biotechnology Information (NCBI)
  NCBI's mission is to develop new information technologies to aid in the understanding of fundamental molecular and genetic processes that control health and disease

  ---